Gerry Adams: Early life

-Adams was born in the Ballymurphy district of Belfast on 6 October 1948.
+Adams was born in the Ballymurphy district of Belfast on 6 October 1948 to a "strongly republican family".
 His parents, Anne (née Hannaway) and Gerry Adams Sr., came from republican backgrounds.
 His grandfather, also named Gerry Adams, was a member of the Irish Republican Brotherhood (IRB) during the Irish War of Independence.
+Adams is one of thirteen children born to Annie and Gerry Adams Sr. His siblings include Margaret, Paddy, Anne, Frances, Liam, Sean, Maura, Deirdre and Dominic, as well as three siblings who died in infancy.
 Two of his uncles, Dominic and Patrick Adams, had been interned by the governments in Belfast and Dublin.
 In J. Bowyer Bell's book The Secret Army, Bell states that Dominic was a senior figure in the Irish Republican Army (IRA) of the mid-1940s.
 Gerry Adams Sr. joined the IRA at age 16.
 In 1942, he participated in an IRA ambush on a Royal Ulster Constabulary (RUC) patrol but was shot, arrested and sentenced to eight years' imprisonment.
 Adams's maternal great-grandfather, Michael Hannaway, was also a member of the IRB during its bombing campaign in England in the 1860s and 1870s.
 Michael's son, Billy, was election agent for Éamon de Valera at the 1918 general election in West Belfast.

 Adams attended St Finian's Primary School on Falls Road, where he was taught by La Salle brothers.
 Having passed the eleven-plus exam in 1960, he attended St Mary's Christian Brothers Grammar School.
 He left St Mary's with six O-levels and worked in bars.